How to optimise your website for successful lead generation in 2021

 - Ensure your pages are engaging and have a clear message; it’s no use getting visitors to your site only to have them leave because the page is poorly designed or is confusing.

 Most websites will already have a contact form of some sorts.
-Most are setup up by the web developer at the time of the site being built and then never really looked at again.
-Collecting the right data from your contact form is vital for lead generation but it is also important not to put your customers off contacting you by having a complicated form with too many form fields.
+Most are set up by the web developer at the time of the site being built and then never really looked at again.
+Collecting the right data from your contact form is vital for lead generation but it is also important not to put your customers off contacting you by having a complicated form with too many fields.

 Using a range of forms throughout the site can help generate more leads, a few examples are:

 - A quick contact form in your sidebar